How To Use And Configure WordPress Widgets – Part 4

 Learn how to add and configure various useful WordPress widgets on your sidebar and how to create custom sidebar widgets …

-Adding Widgets To Your WordPress Blog SidebarIn Part 1 of this step-by-step tutorial, we explained how to use WordPress widgets and in Part Two, you learned how to configure text widgets.
+How To Add WordPress Widgets To The SidebarIn Part 1 of this step-by-step tutorial series, we explained how to use widgets in WordPress and in Part Two, we explained how to configure text widgets.

-In Part Three, we began configuring a number of default widgets in WordPress.
+In Part 3, we began configuring various widgets in WordPress.

-In this final section, you are going to learn how to complete this step-by-step tutorial by configuring a few more frequently-used WordPress widgets.
+In this final section, we are going to complete the step-by-step tutorial series by learning how to configure a few more useful WordPress widgets.

 In WordPress v.
 4.8, WordPress introduced new media widgets covering images, audio, and video, and an updated text widget that supports visual editing